planq-network/planq-sdk/packages/docs/sdk/docs/contractkit/README.md

 - Connect to a node
 - Access web3 object to interact with node's Json RPC API
 - Send Transaction with planq's extra fields: (feeCurrency)
-- Simple interface to interact with PLQ and pUSD
+- Simple interface to interact with PLQ and aUSD
 - Simple interface to interact with Planq Core contracts
 - Utilities